impvau/memetico/memetico/README.md

 # Documentation

-Project documentation is viewable at `.../memetico-cpp/docs/index.html` and rebuilt with `doxygen doxy.config` from the base directory.
+Project documentation is viewable at `.../memetico-cpp/docs/index.html` and rebuilt with <a href="https://www.doxygen.nl/index.html" target="_blank"> Doxygen </a> via the command `doxygen doxy.config` from the base directory.
+You will need to run from the docs directory `git clone https://github.com/jothepro/doxygen-awesome-css` for pretty docs before building with doxygen.
-<a href="https://www.doxygen.nl/index.html" target="_blank"> Doxygen </a> rebuilds the documentation output to the `docs/` directory with `doxygen doxy.config`.

 # Code